Symptoms & Causes of Diabetes

 Overweight, obesity, and physical inactivity

-You are more likely to develop type 2 diabetes if you are not physically active and are overweight or obese.
+You are more likely to develop type 2 diabetes if you are not physically active and are overweight or have obesity.
 Extra weight sometimes causes insulin resistance and is common in people with type 2 diabetes.
 The location of body fat also makes a difference.
 Extra belly fat is linked to insulin resistance, type 2 diabetes, and heart and blood vessel disease.
 To see if your weight puts you at risk for type 2 diabetes, check out these Body Mass Index (BMI) charts.

 Type 2 diabetes usually begins with insulin resistance, a condition in which muscle, liver, and fat cells do not use insulin well.
 As a result, your body needs more insulin to help glucose enter cells.
 At first, the pancreas makes more insulin to keep up with the added demand.
 Over time, the pancreas can’t make enough insulin, and blood glucose levels rise.